jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## Heavy Ass Weight Key benefits

-So the first part of my talk today is to highlight the big benefits of this approach.
-Then, the second part will be a more tactical look at how the Heavy Ass Weight approach manifests itself in your day-to-day life.

 So a high-level view of the big benefits: lifting heavy ass weights creates badass users, it helps us connect with them at scale, and also helps us build incredibly talented teams.

-So let's get started with creating badass users.
+Let's get started with creating badass users.

 ## Heavy Ass Weights => Badass Users

-I'm stealing directly from Kathy Sierra on this one.
-When she said "badass", she was using it as a synonym for "expert".
+I'm stealing this concept directly from Kathy Sierra.
+When she said "badass", she was using it as a more exciting synonym for "expert".
 Badass users (or experts) know how to get shit done using your app, and are confident doing it.

 Our goal as support people has always been to create badass users.
 We are the educators and map builders for our customers, guiding them to creating awesome